Toyota Land Cruiser: J300 (2021)

+Development

 The J300 series Land Cruiser was unveiled on 9 June 2021.
 Its development was led by Toyota chief engineer Takami Yokoo.
 Built on the body-on-frame GA-F platform, the frame itself was redesigned to reduce weight and increase rigidity.
 The total weight of the vehicle was reduced by 200 kg compared to its predecessor.
 Other improvements claimed include lowered center of gravity, weight distribution, and an improved suspension structure.

+Specifications

 Exterior dimensions including the total length, total width, and wheelbase, as well as both the departure and approach angles have been kept largely same as the previous model to retain its off-road performance.
 It carries over the approach angle of 32 degrees from its predecessor.
 The departure angle can reach up to 26.5 degrees depending on the version, while ground clearance measures 230 mm.
 Toyota has equipped the vehicle with an adaptive variable suspension (AVS), an upgraded Electronic Kinetic Dynamic Suspension System (E-KDSS), a more advanced Multi-Terrain Select system with Deep Snow and Auto modes, and a Multi-Terrain Monitor system which incorporates an underbody camera.